A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Preliminaries

-The matrix $Q_{m_0}$ is then used as the Rayleigh-Ritz projector operator to form the reduced matrix $A_q$.
-The purpose of this subsection is to give a general idea of the FEAST algorithmic steps, and a detailed numerical analysis can be found in~\cite{peter2014feast}.
+and $Q_{m_0} = \sum_{j=1}^{n_e} w_j Q_{m_0}^{(j)}.$ The matrix $Q_{m_0}$ is then used as the Rayleigh-Ritz projector to form the reduced matrix $A_q$.
 The general outline of FEAST is shown in Algorithm~\ref{alg:FEAST} for computing $m$ eigenpairs in a given interval.
 The initial vectors $\widetilde{X}_{m_0}$ are usually a set of random vectors, and good initial vectors can accelerate the convergence~\cite{peter2014feast}.
-The number of initial vectors $m_0$ should be larger than $m$, the number of interested eigenvectors.
+It is mathematically equivalent to subspace iteration applied with a rational matrix function $r_m(A)$, see~\cite{peter2014feast}.
+The rational function can be constructed from numerical approximation of the integral~\eqref{eq:integral} by using Gauss quadrature~\cite{polizzi2009density} or Trapezoid rule~\cite{SS-Projection}.
+An improved rational approximation based on the work of Zolotarev is proposed in~\cite{guttel2015zolotarev}, which improves both convergence robustness and load balancing when FEAST runs on multiple search intervals in parallel.

+There are three levels of parallelism inherent to the FEAST algorithm, which are denoted as \textbf{L1}, \textbf{L2} and \textbf{L3}.
+Figure~\ref{fig:pfeast_3level} shows the three-level parallelism of FEAST.
+The first level \textbf{L1} parallelism divides the search interval into several slices and the eigenvalues in each slice are computed by a subgroup of processes.
+The second level \textbf{L2} parallelism means that each linear system in equation~\eqref{eq:feast_L2} can be solved independently by different groups of processes.
+The third level \textbf{L3} parallelism means that each linear system in equation~\eqref{eq:feast_L2} can be solved in parallel by using multithreads or multiple processes.
+The total number of MPI processes that can be used equals the product of number of slices in \textbf{L1}, number of shifted linear systems solved simultaneously in \textbf{L2} and number of MPI used to solve each linear system in \textbf{L3}, i.e.,